 GLENVILLE is a Cleveland neighborhood and Statistical Planning Area (SPA) on Cleveland's east side.
-Its oddly configured borders are roughly delineated by Lakeview Rd. on the east, Martin Luther King, Jr., Dr. on the west, Lake Erie on the north and Wade Park Ave. to the south.
-Along the lake, GORDON PARK and the Cleveland Lakefront Nature Preserve are considered part of Glenville.
+Its oddly configured borders are roughly delineated by Martin Luther King, Jr., Dr. on the west, Lake Erie on the north and Wade Park Ave. on the south.
+Its eastern border was pushed out to East 125th St. and the Norfolk Southern rail tracks when Glenville absorbed the former city neighborhood of Forest Hills in the mid 2010s.
+Along the lake, GORDON PARK and the Cleveland Lakefront Nature Preserve are considered part of Glenville, as is Forest Hills Park—a northern extension of EAST CLEVELAND's Pattison Park that is not affiliated or connected with the FOREST HILL PARK jointly administered by the suburbs of CLEVELAND HEIGHTS and E. Cleveland.

 Incorporated as a village on 4 Oct.
 1870, Glenville was formally annexed to the City of Cleveland on 19 June 1905.
 Shady vales bisected by streams gave the area its picturesque name.
 New England farmers were the first to settle there, followed by immigrants from SCOTLAND, IRELAND and ENGLAND.
 GERMAN Americans launched truck farms in the area, with produce hauled to the city from the Glenville village center at St. Clair Ave. and Doan (E. 105th) St.